Why is gas safety and heating servicing so important?

 - Block or cover outside flues.

-If you smell gas or suspect there is a gas leak, don't switch on any appliances and immediately:
+If you smell gas or suspect there's a gas leak, don't switch on any appliances and immediately:

 - Open all doors and windows